mongodb-developer/mcp-agent-mongodb/README.md

   `llm.history`.
 Each message is one MongoDB document, scoped by `session_id` and ordered by an append `seq`, so an agent's conversation history **survives restarts** and can be shared across processes.
-- **Semantic recall** — optional long-term recall over past messages via Atlas Vector Search (`$vectorSearch`).
+- **Semantic recall** — optional long-term recall over past messages via MongoDB Vector Search (`$vectorSearch`).
 Embedding source-agnostic: **bring your own query vector** (default) or enable **Atlas Automated Embedding** (server-side embeddings, no client code).